McKlay/MLops-Project-Handbook/docs/book_project_budget/Book1_chapter7.md

+---
+hide:
+  - toc
+---

-# 📘 Chapter 7: Backend Deployment Options (Free Tier Ready)
+# Chapter 7: Backend Deployment Options (Free Tier Ready)

 Chapter 7 is all about getting your AI backend online—so anyone in the world can use your model or app.
 We'll walk through free-tier deployment options like Hugging Face Spaces, Railway, and Render, and help you choose the one that fits your project best.